Musicianship 1: listening and reading, pitch and rhythm

 What is the course about?

-Discover the use and meaning of symbols for sounds in music.
+Discover the use and meaning of terms and symbols for sounds in music.
 Musicianship is an essential supplement to practical music study for singers and instrumentalists in all genres and styles.

 What will we cover?

 - Introduction to pulse and time patterns; stress; tempo; time signatures; on/off beat; rhythm notation

 - Introduction to melody and harmony; note names; staff notation; tones and semi tones; intervals

 - major scale and the natural minor scale construction; aural key 'centre'

 - active listening and singing.